AnnaValentinaHirsch/Web3CodeLLM/README.md

 #### * Presentation

 A detailed presentation of NEARCoder was given at OpenCampus.sh on 17th June 2024.
 The slide deck is available [here](https://github.com/AnnaValentinaHirsch/Web3CodeLLM/blob/main/presentation/NEARCoder%20-%2010%20min%20presentation.pdf).

-#### * Key Features

-- Tailored assistance for NEAR Protocol development
-- Generation of dApp structures and code
-- Based on the state-of-the-art StarCoder2 model
-- Trained on real-world NEAR Protocol projects and documentation

 ## 1. Introduction